tspersonalgithub/march_2024_progress_submission/README.md

 ![layers2_2.png](./pictures/layers2_2.png)

 I am using these pieces of data as an initial ground truth dataset to experiment with various approaches for automatic 3D layer segmentation.
-My belief from manually separating the layers is that the hard regions of the scrolls will impossible to segment/verify using 2D based approaches, but 3D approaches might succeed due to networks seeing contrasting papyrus lattices with full context.
+My belief from manually separating the layers is that the hard regions of the scrolls will be impossible to segment/verify using 2D based approaches, but 3D approaches might succeed due to networks seeing contrasting papyrus lattices with full context.

 ### Volumetric Ink Segmentation:

 **Fragment 1 section from above with the ground truth ink labels from the 2023 Grand Prize data baked in.
 Note the visible tick in the 3D reconstruction corresponds to ink when aligned**

 ![ink_alignment.png](./pictures/ink_alignment.png)

-A second application I have some early work on from the 2023 Grand Prize is using the segmentation as an anchor for ink segmentation native to the scan, bypassing the flattening process.
+A second application I have, from some early work on the 2023 Grand Prize, is using the segmentation as an anchor for ink segmentation native to the scan, bypassing the flattening process.
 I feel in theory the ink signal should be easier to read when the network also has the signal of papyrus shape and surface impressions.
 To make progress towards this, I manually aligned the ground truth ink label masks supplied with the fragment data to the fragment scans.
 This allowed me to extract out the top layer from the fragments and compare the scan voxels in the ink regions with the rest of the scan voxels making up the top layer.
 The end result was training networks to segment the ink regions in the layers directly from the scan rather than flattened data.
-I feel if enough pages like the above can be used to bootstrap a network, it could even be possible to detect the ink without needing any segmentation priors
+I feel if enough pages like the above can be used to bootstrap a network, it could even be possible to detect the ink without needing any segmentation prior.

-I can share more of my work (eg the aligned ink labels or the initial training runs) on 3D ink segmentation, however given the success of other methods for ink detection I have parked this in favour of working on 3D layer separation.
+I can share more of my work (e.g. the aligned ink labels or the initial training runs) on 3D ink segmentation, however given the success of other methods for ink detection I have parked this in favour of working on 3D layer separation.